PowerForecast Docs

 After running a forecast, you can download:

-1. Specification File (forecast_specification_{runId}.json) - Complete spec with data for re-running
+1. Specification File (forecast_specification_{jobId}.json) - Complete spec with data for re-running

-2. Results File (forecast_results_{runId}.json) - Forecast results with actual data
+2. Results File (forecast_results_{jobId}.json) - Forecast results (incl. accuracy) with actual data

-3. Diagnostics File (forecast_diagnostics_{runId}.json) - Quality assessment and recommendations
+3. Diagnostics File (forecast_diagnostics_{jobId}.json) - Residual tests + quality assessment

-4. Profiling File (forecast_profiling_{runId}.json) - Statistical profiling details
+4. Profiling File (forecast_profiling_{jobId}.json) - Statistical profiling details

 Support